Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Conclusion

 \section{Conclusion}

-GenAI systems are increasingly widely deployed, impacting people and society in wide-ranging and often unanticipated ways.
-At the same time, the current state of GenAI evaluation leaves much to be desired.
+Although GenAI systems are increasingly widely deployed, the current state of GenAI evaluations leaves much to be desired.
+We take the position that evaluating GenAI systems is a social science measurement challenge.
 We argue that the ML community would benefit from learning from and drawing on the social sciences when developing and using measurement instruments for evaluating GenAI systems.
-Specifically, we take the position that evaluating GenAI systems is a social science measurement challenge.
-We present a four-level framework, grounded in measurement theory from the social sciences, for measuring concepts related to the capabilities, behaviors, and impacts of GenAI systems.
-We explain how the structured approach afforded by this framework differs from the way measurement is typically done in ML.
-We also present and address some views that provide an alternative to our position.
-To summarize, moving beyond the current state of GenAI evaluation will require the ML community to pay greater attention to the process of measurement.
-We believe this would be best done by learning from and drawing on the social sciences.\looseness=-1
+Specifically, we suggest standardizing the process of measurement by adopting a variant of the framework that social scientists use for measurement.
+With this goal in mind, we presented a four-level framework, grounded in measurement theory from the social sciences, for measuring concepts related to the capabilities, behaviors, and impacts of GenAI systems.
+We also showed how this framework brings clarity to existing debates about measurement in the ML community.
+Finally, we presented and addressed some views---drawn from our experiences---that provide alternatives to our position.
+To summarize, maturing current measurement practices into a rigorous science of GenAI evaluations will require the ML community to pay more attention to the process of measurement.
+We believe this would be best done~by~learning~from and drawing on the social sciences.\looseness=-1